top of page

 Finding Typewriter Focus Without the Typewriter

 Writing in the Digital Age The 21st Century Typewriter: How I Turned My Laptop Into a Distraction-Free Writing Machine I'll never forget the first time I watched Joe Van Cleave's YouTube channel, which I’ve linked for you to check out.
 I highly recommend it..
 It was late at night and I'd just finished the California Typewriter documentary.
-Something about the deliberate click-clack of those mechanical keys, the focused intention of writers who couldn't delete or distract t
+Something about the deliberate click-clack of those mechanical keys, the focused intention of writers who couldn't delete or distract them

 Greg Roberts